Onitsha Port Agog as First Barge for 2025 Berths - THISDAYLIVE

 He clarified that the seasonal operation was not due to lack of infrastructure or demand but rather due to the inconsistency of dredging and channel management of the River Niger.

-The General Manager appealed to the federal government, the Ministry of Marine and Blue Economy, the Nigerian Inland Waterways Authority (NIWA), and private stakeholders to make regular dredging and maintenance of the River Niger a national economic priority.
+The general manager appealed to the federal government, Ministry of Marine and Blue Economy, Nigerian Inland Waterways Authority (NIWA), and private stakeholders to make regular dredging and maintenance of River Niger a national economic priority.

 He explained that dredging of the River Niger would make operations at the Onitsha River Port all-year-round, seamless and yield huge economic gains.

-The concessionaire noted that during the dry season, usually between December and July, low tides render the river unnavigable for commercial vessels, effectively shutting down port operations and stalling its economic impact.
+The concessionaire stated that during the dry season, usually between December and July, low tides rendered the river unnavigable for commercial vessels, effectively shutting down port operations and stalling its economic impact.

 “We offer bonded terminal services, warehousing, cargo handling, and Free Trade Zone operations.
 The problem lies in waterway access — not facilities or readiness.

 “The infrastructure is in place, the demand is evident, and the benefits are far-reaching.
-What is required now is government consistency and strategic investment to make inland waterway transport a pillar of Nigeria’s economic growth,” he said.
+What is required now is government consistency and strategic investment to make inland waterway transport a pillar of Nigeria’s economic growth.”

-He likened a port without a navigable waterway to a car without fuel, adding that the current situation limits the port’s capacity to serve as a true inland logistics hub for Nigeria’s growing domestic and international trade.
+Mbonu likened a port without navigable waterway to a car without fuel, adding that the current situation limits the port’s capacity to serve as a true inland logistics hub for Nigeria’s growing domestic and international trade.

-The concessionaire stressed that with proper dredging of the River Niger, Onitsha River Port could transform into a year-round, multimodal commercial hub, impacting several sectors such as shipping and logistics, providing a dependable inland route from Lagos and Port Harcourt to the eastern part of Nigeria.
+The concessionaire stressed that with proper dredging of the River Niger, Onitsha River Port could transform into a year-round, multimodal commercial hub, impacting several sectors, such as shipping and logistics, and providing a dependable inland route from Lagos and Port Harcourt to the eastern part of Nigeria.

-He also underscored the impact on agriculture, including helping farmers and aggregators move produce quickly and efficiently, encouraging investment in industrial and logistics infrastructure in the Southeast and beyond, promote export trade, and support outbound movement of raw materials and agro-commodities via coastal ports.
+He also underscored the impact on agriculture, including helping farmers and aggregators move produce quickly and efficiently, encouraging investment in industrial and logistics infrastructure in the South-east and beyond, promoting export trade, and supporting outbound movement of raw materials and agro-commodities via coastal ports.

-On tourism and recreation, Mbonu noted that it would enable ferry services, cruises, and hospitality development along the River Niger.
+On tourism and recreation, Mbonu said it would enable ferry services, cruises, and hospitality development along the River Niger.